triss/patrn/README.md

 **Declarative** - say *what* will occur not *how* it will happen.

-**Idiomatic** - Use's Clojure's Lazy Sequences to represent streams of values and encourages use of core libraries sequence manipulation functions rather than presenting more vocabulary to the user.
+**Idiomatic** - Use's Clojure's [Lazy Sequences][laziness] to represent streams of values and encourages use of core libraries sequence manipulation functions rather than presenting more vocabulary to the user.
+Learn a simple *grammar* not a stack of *nouns* and *verbs*.

 **Simple** - pattern/event definition and playback decomplected.

 **Easy** - get started quickly when using Overtone, Pink, MIDI, or OSC messages to render output.

 Clojure provides a great many functions for the manipulation of sequences and **patrn** encourages the user to leverage their power where possible.